szabacsik/aws-php-lambda-api-terraform/README.md

 # AWS PHP Lambda API - Terraform Starter

 A compact, **learning-first** starter for running a PHP API on **AWS Lambda** behind **API Gateway (HTTP API v2)** using **Terraform**.
 It favors reproducible builds, minimal IAM, structured access logs, and a clean Makefile workflow.
 Use it as a foundation and extend later.
+It now includes an Amazon Aurora PostgreSQL Serverless v2 database (private subnets, TLS enforced, PDO over VPC, no NAT & no Data API).

 ---